adlnet/xAPI-Spec/xAPI-Communication.md

 * The LRS MUST support the syntax above.

 There might be cases where there is a requirement for the Learning Record Provider to support applications or browsers where the
 Client code is hosted on a different scheme (HTTP or HTTPS) from the LRS.
-In these cases, a proxy is needed to communicate to the LRS.
+A proxy is only needed IF you want to support HTTP to
+HTTPS requests from IE 9 or lower.
+You can do HTTP to HTTPS (or HTTPS to HTTP!) without a proxy if you use a modern browser.
 Two simple solutions might be to 1) set up a proxy pass through on the same scheme as the Client code to the LRS or 2) to host an intermediary server-side LRS on the same scheme as the Client code to route Statements to the target LRS.

-Strongly consider security risks before making the decision to use implementations that use different schemes.
+Strongly consider security risks before making the decision to use implementations that use HTTP.

 <a name="encoding"/>